neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 To open the NekRS output files, you then need to open the `pebble.nek5000` file.

 !alert note
-To open the files in a tool like Paraview or Visit, you must also be sure to have co-located with the `pebble.nek5000` files your actual output files from NekRS (e.g. the `pebble0.f<n>` files).
+To open the files in Paraview or Visit, you must also be sure to have co-located with the `pebble.nek5000` files your actual output files from NekRS (e.g. the `pebble0.f<n>` files).

 ## NekRS-MOOSE Coupling